sunpy/sunpy/doc/source/dev.rst

 **ERROR: Malformed table.
 Column span alignment problem at line offset n**

-Make sure there is a space before and after each colon in your class and function docs (e.g. attribute : type, instead of attribute: type) and that any description longer than one line uses "\" to break up the text.
+Make sure there is a space before and after each colon in your class and function docs (e.g. attribute : type, instead of attribute: type).
+Also, for some sections (e.g. Attributes) numpydoc seems to complain when a description spans more than one line.

 **WARNING: Block quote ends without a blank line; unexpected unindent.**
 Lists should be indented one level from their parents.